imflawlezz/santas-delivery-tracker-app/README.md

 # Santa's Delivery Tracker

-An Ionic project built with React, TypeScript, and Vite to track deliveries.
+An Ionic project built with React, TypeScript, and Vite to track Santa's deliveries.

 ## Usage